DataGuys/CTIBase/README.md

 # Microsoft Defender for Endpoint Indicator Management

 This solution provides a comprehensive system for managing Microsoft Defender for Endpoint (MDE) indicators through a custom Log Analytics workspace and table.
-It automatically synchronizes indicators between MDE and Azure Sentinel, providing a centralized management interface.
+It automatically synchronizes indicators between MDE and a separate log analytics workspace with dashboard workbooks, providing a centralized management interface.

 ## Overview

 The solution includes:

-- Custom Log Analytics table for storing MDE indicators
+- Custom Log Analytics table for storing MDE indicators matching the MDE Indicators API schema
-- Logic App to synchronize indicators from MDE every 6 hours
+- Logic Apps to enable bidirectional synchronionazation of indicators to and from MDE every 6 hours
-- Workbook for visualization and management of indicators
+- Workbook for visualization and management (adds/deletes) of indicators
-- Playbook to sync changes back to MDE
-- Key Vault integration for secure credential storage
+- Key Vault integration for secure credential storage of API keys
+- VirusTotal IoC enrichment
+- Criminal IP IoC enrichment
+- AbuseIPDB IP IoC enrichment

 ## Prerequisites